 Things to Remember

-Doing yoga in direct sunlight is not recommended.
-Select comfortable locations for practice both outdoors or indoors.
+- Doing yoga in direct sunlight is not recommended.
+Select comfortable locations for practicing both outdoors and indoors.

-Do not over strain and take breaks between each practice session.
+- Do not overstrain yourself, and take breaks between each practice session.